michaelboyles/formula/docs/src/content/docs/guides/fields.md

 ## Nested fields

-Fields work in exactly the same way as `form` above: they're callable function which also have methods.
+Fields work in exactly the same way as `form` above: they're callable functions which also have methods.

 ```tsx
 const form = useForm({